lexavtanke/CarND-Traffic-Sign-Classifier-Project/README.md

 Dataset summary
 ---
 In this project [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) is used.
-This dataset consit of the 32x32 pix images of the sings of the 43 classes. here is the example of each class.
+This dataset consit of the 32x32 pix color images of the sings of the 43 classes.
+Trainig part consists of the 347999 images, valuation part - 4410 images, test - 12630 images.
+Image data shape = (32, 32, 3).

+Here is the example of each class.
 ![dataset overview](./pictures/datasetExamplesImgs.png)

 Images in dataset are very low resolution and poor contrast.
 It is very challenging for me to recognize signs on some of the images.
-Also dataset is very unbalanced. here is the image of the classed distribution.
+Also dataset is very unbalanced.

+Here is the image of the classes distribution.
 ![classes distribution](./pictures/classesDisturb.png)